500dpi/mp-sorting-maven/README.md

 - Insertion sort: Swap an unsorted element into the next sorted portion of the collection, then compare the new element to the sorted portion to find the correct sorted position.

-- Selection sort: Find the next element smallest element and swap with the first unsorted element.
+- Selection sort: Find the next smallest element and swap with the first unsorted element.

-- Merge sort: Divide the collection in half, then continue to divide the collections until they are singletons that are divided in order of smaller->larger; sort them, then re-combine the initial halves of the collection.
+- Merge sort: Divide the collection in half, then continue to divide the collections until they are singletons; re-combine the initial halves of the collection.

 - Quicksort: Like merge sort, except the initial division is done at a ranodmly-selected pivot point.